 - Trap to Avoid: Sometimes the great deals are to Paris, Amsterdam, or Frankfurt but not to Nice, and it can be tempting to take the great fare and then book a low-cost airline for the last hop to Nice.
 Just know that your bags will not be checked through so you will need at least a 3-hour layover to be sure to claim your bags, leave security, wait in line to recheck-in, and pass back through security.
 And, your bags must be really small and light to match the low-cost policy or you will pay a hefty fee for the overage.
 Check out The Lowdown on using Low-Cost Airlines before you book.

-Cheap flights to Nice from within Europe:
+Best Cheap flights to Nice from within Europe

 Nice has the largest number of low-cost flights in France, but big travel search engines like Expedia and Opedo do not include them!
 Google Flights includes them all, so you get the best fares from the majors as well as the low cost airlines, plus tips on whether a day earlier or later would make a difference

-To fight back against all these budget upstarts, Air France has just made Nice a hub, which means many more flights and destinations, and at much lower prices, including new routes from Venice, Athens, and Naples, with seats as low as 50€ each way.
+To fight back against all these budget upstarts, Air France has made Nice a hub, which means many more flights and destinations, and at much lower prices, including new routes from Venice, Athens, and Naples, with seats as low as 50€ each way.

 The great news is that the fare wars will only continue as EasyJet and Air France battle it out adding new destinations a new low fares.
 The Nice Airport is even building a Terminal 3 to deal with all the low-cost traffic!

 Back up to main Go/Transport page